 What is Astragalus Root and How Does it Boost Immunity?

-Astragalus is an amazing root that comes from the Chinese pea plant Astragalus membranaceus.
-In herbal medicine, the long, thin roots are used either dried or fresh.
+In herbal medicine, the long, thin roots are used, either dried or fresh.

 It is a sweet, tonic herb with slightly warming properties often used in nourishing soups, broths, teas, and other medicinal preparations like tinctures, glycerites, and syrups.

 Astragalus has been used in traditional Chinese Medicine (TCM) for many hundreds of years and has quickly integrated itself into western herbalism because of its efficacy.
-In fact, astragalus is in the top 20 most used herbs among practicing western herbalists.
+In fact, astragalus is in the top 20 most-used herbs among practicing western herbalists.

 Astragalus root is a powerful adaptogen, which means that it helps return the body to a balanced state during times of stress.
 Astragalus also supports immune function by increasing the activity of white blood cells and helps protect the heart and liver.

-It is considered by many herbalists to be both immunostimulant, meaning it stimulates the immune system into action, and immunomodulant, which means it encourages the immune system to either increase vigilance against pathogens or reduces immune activity based on what the body needs.
+It is considered by many herbalists to be both immunostimulant, meaning it stimulates the immune system into action, and immunomodulant, which means it encourages the immune system to either increase vigilance against pathogens or reduce immune activity based on what the body needs.

 One of the most notable benefits of astragalus root is its ability to strengthen and protect the lungs against respiratory illness – which, right now, is a good thing to know about!